 Caleb has made a big mistake today.
 No … fortunately, not that one.
 He’s chosen to have a particularly funny best man.
 I have a feeling that Matthew will include a few acutely embarrassing stories so it only seems fair to lace my praise of Nora with a little humiliation for good measure.

-I raise my glass to honour my daughter on this her wedding day.
+I raise my glass to honor my daughter on this her wedding day.
 It is hard to find the right words to express the depths of my feelings.
-She was a perfect daughter, (Nora you’ve spelt perfect wrong) and I am sure she will make as fine a wife.
+She was a perfect daughter, (Nora you’ve spelled perfect wrong) and I am sure she will make as fine a wife.
 I am filled with a curious mixture of joy and wonder.
-Joy at the happiness I see in her eyes, and wonder at the miracle of seeing my baby grow from a little girl to a beautiful woman.
+Joy at the happiness I see in her eyes and wonder at the miracle of seeing my baby grow from a little girl to a beautiful woman.

 As a child Nora achieved the unique distinction of being run over twice – by the same car, ending up hospitalized and on traction for many weeks.